Fox Weather

-Fox Weather is an American digital broadcast television network and streaming channel operated by Fox Corporation which launched on October 25, 2021, to provide weather forecasts and information for the United States.
+Fox Weather is an American digital broadcast television network and group of streaming channels operated by Fox Corporation which launched on October 25, 2021, to provide weather forecasts and information for the United States.
 The service is available through free ad-supported streaming television services as well select digital subchannels of Fox Television Stations, YouTube TV, Hulu + Live TV, their own YouTube channel, Fox One, The Roku Channel, FuboTV, DirecTV Stream, Xfinity, Cox, Xumo, Amazon Fire TV, Sling Freestream, Dish Network, Samsung TV Plus, Pluto TV, its website and mobile apps, the mobile and digital media player apps of Fox, Fox News and Fox Business, the websites of Fox's owned and operated stations, the OTT service Tubi, and simulcasted on weekend mornings from 6 to 9 AM ET on Fox Business and in daytime and various weekend slots on select MyNetworkTV stations.

 During significant weather events, Fox Weather is often simulcast on Fox News, LiveNOW from Fox or Fox Business.

 History

 On December 9, 2020, Fox News Media announced the forthcoming launch of an ad-supported weather service that would include local and national weather related news.
 On June 24, 2021, Fox News Media announced a slate of six meteorologists who would make up the team reporting for the channel, joining from other local TV stations.

 The channel is overseen by Fox News Media CEO Suzanne Scott and executive Sharri Berg.

 News of the launch sparked discussion on how the channel will cover climate change, an issue their sister channel Fox News has often dismissed.
-Regarding how the issue of climate change will be addressed on the new network, Berg stated in an interview that “...climate change is part of our lives.
-It’s how we live.
-It’s not going to be ignored.”
+Regarding how the issue of climate change will be addressed on the new network, Berg stated in an interview that "...climate change is part of our lives.
+It's how we live.
+It's not going to be ignored."

 On August 18, 2021, Berg announced that Fox Weather would add three correspondents and five multimedia journalists to the team.

 On September 1, 2021, Fox Weather released their first promo and announced that they would be launching in October.
 The launch date was later announced for October 25.

 On October 18, 2021, Berg announced that Fox Weather would add four additional meteorologists and a multimedia journalist to the team.

 The network was also added as an over-the-air digital subchannel at the start of 2022 in markets served by the network's owned-and-operated stations group, presumably with local insertion allowing local forecasts and severe weather coverage.
 A weekend morning simulcast of the channel airs on Fox Business from 6 to 8 a.m.
 ET, which started on December 4.